🪶 Under 1 MB — zero dependencies

 Free & Open Source

 MIT licensed.
-No telemetry, no accounts, no subscriptions.
-Read every line of code.
+No accounts, no subscriptions.
+Read every line of code on GitHub.

 <1